MatthewGerber/raspberry-py/docs/elevator.md

 This is an elevator designed for the stepper motors found [here](https://www.digikey.com/en/products/detail/adafruit-industries-llc/858/5629414).
 The elevator operates by the action of the steppers rotating in opposite directions driving gears up the notches of the upright arms.
-The files for this design can be downloaded from Thingiverse [here](https://www.thingiverse.com/thing:6153146).
+The files for this design can be downloaded [here](https://www.printables.com/model/1390336-stepper-motor-elevator).

 Other parts can be found [here](cad-parts.md).